 Trusted Partner of the Best Products to Develop, Deploy and Manage High Impact Business Applications.
-A key element of our strategy is centered on providing the platform and tools enterprises need to build modern, strategic business applications.
+A key element of our strategy is centered on providing the platform and tools enterprises need to build, deploy, and manage modern, strategic business applications.
 We offer these products and tools to both new customers and partners as well as our existing partner and customer ecosystems.
-This strategy builds on our inherent DNA and our vast experience in application development that we've acquired over the past 40 years.
+This strategy builds on our vast experience in application development that we've acquired over the past 40 years.

 Focus on Customer and Partner Retention to Drive Recurring Revenue and Profitability.
-Our organizational philosophy and operating principles focus primarily on customer and partner retention and success and a streamlined operating approach in order to more efficiently drive predictable and stable recurring revenue.
+Our organizational philosophy and operating principles focus primarily on customer and partner retention and success and a streamlined operating approach in order to more efficiently drive, predictable and stable recurring revenue and high levels of profitability.

 Total Growth Strategy Driven by Accretive M&A. We are pursuing a total growth strategy driven by accretive acquisitions of businesses within the infrastructure software space, with products that appeal to both IT organizations and individual developers.
-These acquisitions must meet strict financial and other criteria, which will enable us to drive significant stockholder returns by providing scale and increased cash flows.
-In April 2019, we acquired Ipswitch, Inc., in October 2020, we acquired Chef Software, Inc., and as described below, in September 2021, we entered into a definitive agreement to acquire Kemp.
-The Ipswitch and Chef acquisitions met, and the acquisition of Kemp is expected to meet, our strict financial criteria.
+These acquisitions must meet strict financial and other criteria, which help further our goal to provide significant stockholder returns by providing scale and increased cash flows.
+In April 2019, we acquired Ipswitch, Inc., in October 2020, we acquired Chef Software, Inc., and, as described below, in November 2021, we acquired Kemp Technologies.
+These acquisitions met our strict financial criteria.

-Kemp powers the always-on application experience that enterprises and service providers need to succeed.
-The purchase price for Kemp will be approximately \$258 million and we will fund the purchase price with existing cash balances.
-With the Kemp acquisition, we will extend our portfolio of market-leading products in DevOps, Application Development, Data Connectivity and Digital Experience, adding Application Experience Management (AX).
+Kemp is the always-on application experience company that helps enterprises deliver, optimize and secure applications and networks across any cloud or hybrid environment.
+The purchase price for Kemp was \$258 million and we funded the purchase price with existing cash balances.
+With this acquisition, we extended our portfolio of market-leading products in DevOps/DevSecOps, Application Development, Data Connectivity and Digital Experience, adding Application Experience Management (AX).
+Kemp Loadmaster and Flowmon Network Visibility products monitor application performance, and distribute and balance traffic and workloads across servers, in the cloud or on premise, ensuring high performance and availability.